Employment - Frequently Asked Questions

 Is training provided?

-Yes, training will be in Queenstown and on track starting in mid-November.
+Yes, training will be in Queenstown and on track starting in mid October.
 Specific training will be provided depending on the position.

 Is food and lodging provided?

-Food and lodging fees are payable by staff and guides while they are living and working on track.
+Yes, for track based staff.
+Food and lodging fees are payable by lodge staff while they are living and working on track.

 Limited guide accommodation is available in Queenstown for guides whilst off the track for which rent is payable.

 Is there time off?

 Depending on the position there is limited time off during the season.